Community Wildfire Safety Program

 PG&E is working with our communities to put in place new and enhanced safety measures to help reduce wildfire risks and keep customers safe.

-- PG&E will augment its already rigorous vegetation management practices based on the High Fire-Threat District map adopted in January 2018 by the California Public Utilities Commission.
-New standards require keeping trees and limbs farther away from power lines.
-PG&E’s 70,000 square-mile service area includes more than 120 million trees with potential to grow or fall into overhead power lines.
-The CPUC adopted new regulations that require 4 feet minimum clearance year-round in high fire-threat areas.
+- PG&E is doing enhanced vegetation management to meet new vegetation and fire safety standards that require keeping trees and limbs farther away from power lines.
+The California Public Utilities Commission (CPUC) adopted new regulations that require 4 feet minimum clearance year-round in high fire-threat areas.
 In some communities, that is an increase from the previous minimum requirement of 1.5 feet.
-Meeting the CPUC minimum clearance requirement at all times will require creating clearances greater than 4 feet at many locations – potentially to 12 feet or more – to ensure compliance until the next inspection.
-Beyond the new clearance requirements, PG&E will also work with communities and customers in high fire-threat areas to create fire safety zones around power lines by reducing vegetation and brush that can act as fuel in case of a wildfire from 15 feet or more on either side of power lines.
-This work will increase defensible space in our communities and provide access for emergency responders including CAL FIRE and local fire departments responding to wildfires.
+Meeting the CPUC minimum clearance requirement at all times will require creating clearances of 12 feet or more at many locations to ensure compliance until the next inspection.
+Beyond the new clearance requirements, PG&E will also work with communities and customers in high fire-threat areas to reduce vegetation and brush that can act as fuel in case of a wildfire from 15 feet or more on either side of power lines.
+This work will increase defensible space in our communities and improve access for firefighters responding to wildfires.

 For the longer term, PG&E is doing more to harden our electric system and integrate new technologies to make a stronger and more resilient grid for the communities it serves.